rasheedjdh/nestjs-angular/README.md

 ## High Level Description

-A simple web developed in NestJS & Angular which displays analytics data & Measurments in table format.
+A simple web app developed in NestJS & Angular which displays analytics data & Measurments in table format.